poonesh/raytracer_app/README.md

-# raytracer application(3D graphics)
+# raytracer app(3D graphics)
-This repository contains a simple raytracer application where the user can create a 3D image of geometric shapes by providing vertices, position, color and even material of the objects in the scene.
+A simple raytracer app where the user can create a 3D image of geometric shapes by providing vertices, position, color and even material of the objects in the scene.

 ## Quick Setup